Benjamin Von Wong: Early life

+Early career

 In 2013, he collaborated with Nikon and musician Andrew Kesler to produce the Nikon Symphony, a free ringtone made with $30,000 of dSLR gear.

 In 2014, he was one of Flickr's weekly featured artists for his underwater photography taken in the Tulamben shipwreck in Bali, Indonesia.

 In 2015, Von Wong was hired by cell phone manufacturer Huawei to demonstrate the capabilities of its P8 cell phone camera.
 Von Wong combined visual arts with pyrotechnics to create an image of a live model surrounded by fire without the help of Photoshop.